 Reacting after a crisis is no longer an effective strategy for business and HR leaders.
-Responding to business disruptions is taking on a proactive form, with HR leaders adopting a strategy which seeks to understand potential challenges before they happen through comprehensive data analytics and continuous employee feedback.
+Responding to business disruptions is taking on a proactive form, with HR leaders adopting a strategy that seeks to understand potential challenges before they happen through comprehensive data analytics and continuous employee feedback.

-At the heart of this approach lies an emphasis on employee well-being as an integral aspect of strategic planning and modeling.
+At the heart of this approach lies an emphasis on employee well-being as an integral aspect of strategic planning and modelling.
 Read on to find out how organizations can make the most of adaptive HR leadership to deliver a human-centred approach to disruption.

 Bernard Marr’s article in Forbes, The 10 Biggest Business Trends For 2021 Everyone Must Be Ready For, highlights some of the key potential future disruptions likely to impact businesses moving forward into the new year.
 The abandonment of the workplace in favour of increased remote working, the increase in automation and importance of data-driven decision making, and a refocusing on local as opposed to global considerations in light of travel restrictions are all factors likely to continue to play an important role in how business and HR leaders plan for the future.